Demodularization can help control technical debt

 When a new and necessary adaptation is incompatible with existing forms

 The scenario above is one situation in which demodularization can help.
 Demodularization helps when adding new capability, or adapting to a new need, requires a change to a shared module, and that change is incompatible with the existing uses of that module.
-Demodularization is than a useful technique, provided that we retire with due dispatch the technical debt that results.
+Demodularization is than a useful technique, provided that the technical debt that results is retired with due dispatch.

 When retiring technical debt requires an incompatible adaptation

 A second situation arises during technical debt retirement operations.
 During technical debt retirement, it might be necessary to alter a shared module in a way that would be incompatible with the needs of its existing client base.
 In that case, the approach used above can be useful.
 First, create a successor (“U2”) to the original shared module (“U”) in a form that isn’t burdened with the technical debt that’s being retired.
 Then, at the same time, or over an extended period, convert all the clients of U to use the successor U2.
 In the meantime, the demodularization comprises a technical debt.
-When the conversion is complete, the you will have retired the original technical debt.
-Finally delete the original shared module U, thereby retiring the demodularization.
+When the conversion is complete, the original technical debt will have been retired.
+Finally delete the original shared module U, thereby retiring the technical debt that consisted of the demodularization.

 This approach entails some risk.
-In the interim period before you retire U, when demodularization is still in place, U and U2 are both in use.
-If you need changes in U, you might need to replicate them in U2.
+In the interim period before U is retired, when demodularization is still in place, changes to both U and U2 might be required.
 When that happens, duplication of effort can occur.
-This approach is useful, though, provided the interim period of demodularization is short compared to the anticipated intervals between incidents that require alterations to both U and U2.
+This approach is useful, though, provided the interim period of demodularization is short compared to the anticipated intervals between incidents that require alterations to U and U2.
 There is risk, of course, that the resources committed to finally retiring U might become unavailable after U2 is in place.
-In that case, the technical debt portfolio will have expanded to no good end.
+In that case, the technical debt portfolio will have been expanded to no good end.
 To manage this risk, the artifice of secured technical debt can prove useful.

 Partial demodularization helps when adaptations are focused

-Such segregation might require a bit of duplication There might be pieces of S that U needs, and which must therefore appear in both U and S. Likewise, there might be pieces of U that S needs, and which must therefore appear in both U and S.
+Such segregation might require a bit of duplication, because there might be pieces of S that are needed by U, and which must therefore be duplicated in U. Likewise, there might be pieces of U that are needed in S, and which must therefore be duplicated in S.

 But the segregation might be worthwhile, because changes in S usually require testing S and S’s clients.
-Testing can be expensive in time and resources.
-Because test coverage isn’t always 100% (read: test coverage is rarely 100%), changes in S entail some operational risk.
+Testing can be expensive in time and resources, and because test coverage isn’t always 100% (read: test coverage is rarely 100%), changes in S entail some operational risk.
 Segregating S reduces that risk by protecting U’s clients from changes in S.

-Later, when the rapidly evolving S stabilizes, you can re-integrate it into its former residence in U. Until that point, its segregation—and the attendant duplications—might constitute a technical debt.
+Later, when the rapidly evolving S stabilizes, it can be re-integrated into its former residence in U. Until that point, its segregation — and the attendant duplications — might constitute a technical debt.

 Accepting modularization as an inviolable design principle is one cause of unnecessary accumulation of technical debt.
 It makes retiring legacy technical debt more difficult.
 Be prepared to violate modularity, but do so judiciously.